Pragmatic Semiconductor: Technology

 In 2020 the company announced the first fully functional non-silicon Arm processor, built in collaboration with its investor, Arm.
 An article about the project was published in Nature journal under the title, A natively flexible 32-bit Arm microprocessor.

-A 2022 collaboration with international research and development organisation IMEC and KU Leuven saw the development of an 8-bit microprocessor in 0.8 µm metal-oxide flexible technology capable of running real-time complex assembly code.
+A 2022 collaboration with international research and development organisation IMEC and KU Leuven saw the development of an 8-bit microprocessor in 0.8 μm metal-oxide flexible technology capable of running real-time complex assembly code.
 The microprocessor was implemented with a design flow that allowed the creation of a new standard cell library for metal-oxide thin-film technologies – relevant for designing a broad range of loT applications.

-Pragmatic’s thin-film technology was used to integrate the approximately ~16,000 metal-oxide thin-film transistors on a 24.9mm^{2} flexible chip.
+Pragmatic's thin-film technology was used to integrate the approximately ~16,000 metal-oxide thin-film transistors on a 24.9mm^{2} flexible chip.

 Malodour classification using low-cost flexible electronics – a 2023 collaboration with Arm and Unilever – was published in Nature Communications journal.
 The paper proposed a technology-based solution to automate body malodour measurement, developing a customs core classification system comprising an electronic nose sensor array, a sensor readout interface and a machine learning hardware fabricated on low-cost flexible substrates.

 2023 also saw the publication of Low-cost and efficient prediction hardware for tabular data in Nature Electronics journal – research on tiny classifier circuits undertaken by Pragmatic with the University of Manchester.

 This was followed in 2024 by Bendable non-silicon RISC-V microprocessor – a collaboration with Qamcom, specialists in hardware, software and system development, and Harvard University, which was again published in Nature journal.

 Products

 In early 2025, the company launched Pragmatic FlexIC Platform Gen 3, designed for mixed-signal flexible application-specific integrated circuit (ASIC) design.
-The platform offered a 10x digital power and 3x digital area improvement over the previous generation, and comprised a process design kit (PDK) – compatible with standard electronic design automation (EDA) tools – and standard cell libraries, enabling the design and manufacture of custom FlexICs – the company’s ultra-thin, physically flexible chips.
+The company reported a 10x digital power and 3x digital area improvement over the previous generation.
+The platform consists of a process design kit (PDK) that is compatible with standard electronic design automation (EDA) tools, and standard cell libraries related to the design and manufacture of custom FlexICs – the company's ultra-thin, physically flexible chips.

-This was quickly followed by the launch of the first product in the company’s near-field communication (NFC) product line, Pragmatic NFC Connect, delivering industry-standard NFC endpoint capability in an ultra-thin, flexible form factor.
+This was quickly followed by the launch of the first product in the company's near-field communication (NFC) product line, Pragmatic NFC Connect, delivering industry-standard NFC endpoint capability in an ultra-thin, flexible form factor.

-Pragmatic claims the product has an “industry-leading carbon footprint”, thanks to its unique manufacturing process, which it says uses “less energy, water and harmful chemicals than standard semiconductor fabrication”.
+Pragmatic claims the product has an "industry-leading carbon footprint", thanks to its unique manufacturing process, which it says uses "less energy, water and harmful chemicals than standard semiconductor fabrication".

+In 2026, the company launched Pragmatic NFC Protect a flexible NFC chip targeting tamper evidence for fast-moving consumer goods.